 The concept of risk reduction, 'is of fundamental importance in the development of the safety requirements specification for the SIS (in particular, the safety integrity requirements part of the safety requirements specification).
 The purpose of determining the tolerable risk for a specific hazardous event is to state what is deemed reasonable with respect to both the frequency (or probability) of the hazardous event and its specific consequences.
-Safety-related systems are designed to reduce the frequency (or probability) of the hazardous event and/or the consequences of the hazardous event.
+Safety-related systems are designed to reduce the frequency (or probability) of the hazardous event.
 To identify the process hazards it is necessary to carry out a hazard and risk analysis on: